leonibr/healthcaredemo/readme.md

 - Maybe a dashboard

 ### Known Issues:
-- Only on Webassembly version: do not keep the developer tools tab opened for too long ( > ~10 min), it will increase cpu usage, but as soon as you close it and refresh the page everything is ok again.
+- [Fixed] ~~Only on Webassembly version: do not keep the developer tools tab opened for too long ( > ~10 min), it will increase cpu usage, but as soon as you close it and refresh the page everything is ok again.~~

 ## License
 - MIT